BVishal25/learn-with-ai-web/README.md

 This repository contains an interactive, gamified platform for learning about Artificial Intelligence, from foundational concepts to advanced topics.

+❗❗ Start work in this (complete) app here: https://learn-with-ai-web.vercel.app/

 ## How It Works

 This application is built on two fundamental principles:

 ### 1. Secure Authentication via Google Sign-In

 The application uses Google Sign-In as its exclusive method for user authentication.
-There is no demo or guest mode.
 This ensures that each user has a unique identity to track their progress, notes, and personalized settings.
-To enable this, the application deployer **must** provide a valid Google Client ID.
+To enable this **locally**, the application deployer **must** provide a valid Google Client ID.

 ### 2. User-Managed AI Provider Keys